RADIS: Remote Attestation of Distributed IoT Services: Related Works

-In IoT systems, collective attestation schemes aim to verify the internal state of a large group of devices in a more efficient way than attesting each of devices individually.
-The attestation approach proposed in SEDA \cite{Asokan2015} constructs the interconnected network as a spanning-tree.
+\textbf{Collective attestation.} In IoT systems, collective attestation schemes aim to verify the internal state of a large group of devices in a more efficient way than attesting each of devices individually.
+Asokan et al. \cite{Asokan2015} propose SEDA as an attestation approach which constructs the interconnected network as a spanning-tree.
 In this scheme, each device statically attests its children and reports back to its parent the number of children that successfully passed the attestation protocol.
 In the end, an aggregated report with the total number of the devices successfully attested will be transmitted to the Verifier.
 The weakest point of this protocol is that a compromised node can impact the integrity of the attestation result of all its children nodes in the aggregation tree.
-This problem is tackled by SANA \cite{Ambrosin2016}, which relies on the use of a multi-signature scheme to propose a scalable attestation protocol with untrusted aggregators.
-Here, devices sign the attestation responses and an aggregation of the signatures is used to validate the network in a constant time.
+This problem was later tackled in the work presented by Ambrosin et al. \cite{Ambrosin2016}.
+There, the authors propose a scalable attestation protocol with untrusted aggregators (SANA) which relies on the use of a multi-signature scheme.
+In SANA, devices sign the attestation responses and an aggregation of the signatures is used to validate the network in a constant time.
 The basic assumption followed by both SEDA and SANA is that the network is fully interconnected.
-The work in \cite{Ambrosin2017} rules out this assumption and proposes an efficient protocol for highly dynamic networks.
-In this proposal, each device performs the local attestation at the same point in time and shares the individual result with other devices in the network.
+Recently, Kohnh\"{a}user et al. \cite{Kohnhauser:2018} and Ambrosin et al. \cite{PADS} rule out this assumption and propose an efficient protocol for highly dynamic networks.
+In these proposals, each device performs the local attestation at the same point in time and shares the individual result with other devices in the network.
 Then, devices use the consensus algorithm to gain knowledge about the state of the other devices in the network.
 At the attestation time, the verifier can perform the attestation over a random device, which will report the consensus state of the entire network.
-However, the collective attestation schemes do not consider the flow of the interactions between devices and the data flow that goes from one device to another.
+Additionally, Ibrahim et al. \cite{Ibrahim:2016} and Kohnh\"{a}user et al. \cite{Kohnhauser:2017} have presented collective attestation schemes that are able to detect invasive physical attacks by following the assumption that an adversary needs to shut a device down for a non-negligible amount of time in order to physically tamper the device.\\ However, the collective attestation schemes do not consider the flow of the interactions between devices and the communication data that go from one device to another.
 Therefore, these schemes detect devices that are running a modified software, but they do not check whether the devices with legitimate software are executing a task on malicious data.
-We argue that, in a distributed system, a service victim of a run-time attack can propagate malicious behavior to all the devices that requested that service, even though the software running on those devices is legitimate.
+We argue that, in a distributed system, a service victim of a run-time attack can propagate malicious behaviour to all the devices that requested that service, even though the software running on those devices is legitimate.
 Additionally, the existing collective attestation schemes verify only the integrity of the static program memory without providing a validation mechanism for the data memory.
 Thus, runtime attacks remain undetected.